saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 - uname.release
 - uname.version

-To add additional key-value pairs to your snapshots, you'll need to populate the `BACKTRACE_DEFAULTS` environment variable.
-This variable contains line-delimited key-value pairs, like:
+If you want to add additional key-value pairs to your snapshots, you can use the `BACKTRACE_DEFAULTS` environment variable.
+Populate this variable with line-delimited key-value pairs in the format:

 `version=1.2.3`
 `dc=newyork`

-Furthermore, you can specify a program or script for coresnap to call that will populate this environment variable.
-This is useful if you need to run code at snapshot generation time to populate these values.
+Additionally, you can specify a program or script for coresnap to call during snapshot generation to populate these values dynamically.

-By default, coresnap will attempt to execute `/opt/backtrace/etc/coresnap/defaults` and will pass the faulted process' executable name to the script as its first parameter.
-You can change this path by modifying `defaults.command` in coresnap.conf.
+By default, coresnap will execute `/opt/backtrace/etc/coresnap/defaults` and pass the faulted process' executable name as the first parameter to the script.
+If needed, you can modify the `defaults.command` path in the `coresnap.conf` file.

-Again, remember to restart coresnapd after any changes to coresnap.conf.
+After making any changes to `coresnap.conf`, remember to restart coresnapd.

-Finally, return to the configuration section of the Web UI, select your project, then select Attributes in the left-hand menu.
-Click "Create a new attribute" and enter the name, type, and format of the Attribute, and click Create.
+Finally, in the Web UI configuration section, select your project, navigate to **Attributes**, and click on **Create a new attribute**.
+Specify the attribute's name, type, and format, and click **Create**.

-Make sure the attribute name is identical to the key that you set in the `BACKTRACE_DEFAULTS`.
+Make sure the attribute name matches the key you set in the `BACKTRACE_DEFAULTS`.

-To display these in `morgue list`, include an aggregation flag such as `--select=` or `--histogram=` to your `morgue list` invocation.
+To display these attributes in the `morgue list` output, include an aggregation flag such as -`-select=` or `--histogram=` in your `morgue list` command.
+For example:

 ```bash
 $ morgue list blackhole --select=hostname